 ‘Tis the season for short(er) approaches, shorter days, and lots of try hard.
-When you’re at a crag with a high concentration of problems, who wants to put real shoes on to move 100 feet to the next route?
-That’s where the Arc’teryx Arakys approach shoe comes in handy.
+When you’re at a crag with a high concentration of problems, who wants to put real shoes on to move 100 feet to the next route or use the bathroom?
+That’s where the Arc’teryx Arakys approach shoe excels.

-Is it a shoe?
+Is the Arakys a shoe?
 Is it a slipper?
 The answer: both.
-When you’re on the approach, it’s shoe mode.
-When you just got off the wall, your climbing shoes are off and you’re trying to get the feeling back in your toes, the heel collapses down for slipper time.
+When you’re on the approach, it’s a shoe–unless you’re a slipper hiking type of person, then I commend you.
+When you’re chilling at the crag doing whatever you do to chill, the heel collapses down for slipper mode.

 The shoes are lightweight, weighing in at about 1lb and 0.2 oz per pair.
 The footbed is constructed of leather, while a seamless one piece upper with thermolaminated construction is highly abrasion resistant, durable, breathable and hydrophobic.

 Arc’teryx’s MegaGrip™ rubber compound, designed in conjunction with Vibram, is durable and keeps you stuck on the rock.
 For those of you who hate laces, the Arakys are a tighten once, buckle up, and never mess with the fit again kind of shoe.